Mir Akbar Mengal

-Mir Muhammad Akbar Mengal is a Pakistani politician and the member-elect of the Provincial Assembly of Balochistan.
+Mir Muhammad Akbar Mengal is a Pakistani politician who had been a member of the Provincial Assembly of Balochistan from October 2018 to August 2023.

 Political career

-Mengal was elected to the Provincial Assembly of Balochistan from the constituency PB-40 in 2018 Pakistani by-elections on the ticket of Balochistan National Party (Mengal).
+Mengal was elected to the Provincial Assembly of Balochistan from the constituency PB-40 in the 2018 Pakistani by-elections on the ticket of Balochistan National Party (Mengal).
 He defeated an independent candidate Shafiqur Rehman Mengal.
 He garnered 23,742 votes while his closest rival secured 14,512 votes.